cybergarage/go-job/doc/overview.md

 <div class="sect3">

-#### Server vs. Manager: When to Use Each
+#### Server vs. Manager: Which to Use?

 <div class="paragraph">

-`go-job` provides both a **Manager** and a **Server** component, each serving different use cases:
+`go-job` provides two main components:

 </div>

 <div class="ulist">

-- The **Manager** is the core API for embedding job scheduling and execution directly into your Go application.
-Use the Manager when you want to control jobs programmatically within your own process, such as in microservices, batch processors, or custom automation tools.
+- **Manager**: Embed this in your Go application to schedule and run jobs directly in your process.
+Use Manager when you want to control jobs from your own code, such as in microservices, batch jobs, or automation tools.

-- The **Server** is a standalone process that exposes the Manager’s functionality over a gRPC API.
-Use the Server when you need to manage jobs remotely, integrate with external systems, or provide job scheduling as a service across multiple applications or environments.
+- **Server**: Run as a standalone process to provide job management over a gRPC API.
+Use Server when you want to manage jobs remotely, integrate with other systems, or offer job scheduling as a service for multiple applications.

 </div>

 <div class="paragraph">

-Typical usage patterns:
+When to use each:

 </div>

 <div class="ulist">

-- **Use Manager**:

-- When building an application that needs to schedule and execute jobs internally.

-- When you want full control and direct access to job APIs in Go.

-- For tight integration with your application’s business logic.
+- **Manager**: For direct, in-process job control and tight integration with your Go code.

-- **Use Server**:

-- When you want to provide job scheduling as a centralized service.

-- When you need remote access via gRPC (e.g., from other languages or platforms).

-- For distributed or multi-tenant environments where jobs are managed externally.
+- **Server**: For remote job management, gRPC access, or centralized job scheduling across many apps.

 </div>

 <div class="paragraph">

-You can also combine both: run the Server for remote access, and embed a Manager in your application for local job execution.
-The Server uses a Manager internally, so all features are available through both interfaces.
+You can also use both together: run the Server for remote access, and embed a Manager in your app for local jobs.
+The Server uses a Manager internally, so all features are available in both.

 </div>